Open-o3-Video: Grounded Video Reasoning with Explicit Spatio-Temporal Evidence: Appendix

-\subsection{More Implementation Details.}
+\subsection{More Implementation Details}

 The training process of \name{} consists of two stages.
 In the cold-start stage, we train on the STGR-CoT-30k dataset for one epoch with a learning rate of $1 \times 10^{-6}$.
 In the GSPO stage, we further train on the STGR-RL-36k dataset for one epoch, also with a learning rate of $1 \times 10^{-6}$.
 For the thinking reward, the standard deviation parameter $\sigma$ is annealed from 4 to 1 and then kept constant.
 The gating mechanism employs a temporal threshold $\tau$ of 3s.
 At test time, we employ the vLLM framework, requiring the model to first produce a spatio-temporal grounded reasoning process, followed by the final answer.
+For evaluation on V-STAR, we uniformly sample 16 frames per video, and for other video understanding benchmarks, we uniformly sample 64 frames.
+Additional comparisons and analyses on inference frame rates are provided in Appendix~\ref{sec:ap_frame_rate}.